loganbledsoe/cse15l-lab-reports/lab-7.md

 - `git push`

 **Notes:**<br>
-Simmilar to step 7, I used tab autocomplete to type the file name `ListExamples.java` in the `git add ListExamples.java` command.
+Similar to step 7, I used tab autocomplete to type the file name `ListExamples.java` in the `git add ListExamples.java` command.
 However, in this case the `git add` command allowed all four of the files starting with `L` to be autocompleted.
 So, after typing `L` and hitting tab, I typed `.j` and hit tab again to clarify which file I wanted.